ASA Fodbold

-Arbejder Sport Aarhus Fodbold, commonly known as ASA Fodbold, is the association football department of multi-sports club ASA, based in the neighbourhood of Frederiksbjerg, Aarhus, Denmark.
+Arbejder Sport Aarhus Fodbold, commonly known as ASA Fodbold, is the association football department of the multi-sports club ASA, based in the neighbourhood of Frederiksbjerg, Aarhus, Denmark.
 Founded in 1933, the club mainly features football.
 Currently, the ASA's first men's team plays in the Denmark Series, the fifth tier of the Danish football league system, after reaching successive promotions in 2019 and 2021.

 ASA is the largest football club within Ringgaden (Ring 1) in Aarhus, defining the inner city.
-This had led to the club's nickname, "Klubben i centrum" ("The club in the centre").
+This led to the club's nickname, "Klubben i centrum" ("The club in the centre").
 The club has around 250 senior members and 320 youth members, making it one of the larger clubs in Aarhus.

 History

 In the 1930s, the Social Democrats had, as part of their cultural policy, which included a goal to end "bourgeoisie" elite sports, formed Dansk Arbejder Idræt (DAI).
 In short, the workers could meet each other under friendly conditions, and had loosely organised people to travel around the country to start workers' clubs.
 This is how ASA also started.